-Welcome to the final post in this series on genetic testing for ADHD Medication.
+Welcome to the final post in this series on genetic testing to guide ADHD medications.
 My husband, Dr. Goat, and I greatly appreciate your enthusiastic response.
-We based this series on testing that is is no …
+We based this series on testing that is is …

 Part 4 in a 7-part series on genetic testing for ADHD medications—from ADHD expert Gina Pera and her scientist husband, Dr. Goat

 One factor to consider when aiming for that sweet spot of medication effectiveness: your specific gene variants that affect drug response.

 That is, do your gene variants mean that you metabolize drugs slowly, normally, or very fast?